What happens after treatment for eye cancer?

 Physical exams are usually done about every 3 months for the first few years after treatment.
-Other tests may include lumbar punctures (spinal taps) to look for lymphoma cells in the cerebrospinal fluid and MRI scans of the brain to look for recurrence or metastasis.
+Other tests might include lumbar punctures (spinal taps) to look for lymphoma cells in the cerebrospinal fluid and MRI scans of the brain to look for recurrence or metastasis.

 Seeing a new doctor

-- A copy of your pathology report(s) from any biopsies or surgeries
+- copy of your pathology report(s) from any biopsies or surgeries

-- Copies of imaging tests (CT or MRI scans, etc.), which can usually be stored digitally on a DVD, etc.
+- of imaging tests (CT or MRI scans, etc.), which can usually be stored digitally on a DVD, etc.

-- If you stayed in the hospital, a copy of the discharge summary that doctors prepare when patients are sent home
+- you stayed in the hospital, a copy of the discharge summary that the doctor wrote when you were sent home

-- If you had radiation therapy, a summary of the type and dose of radiation and when and where it was given
+- you had radiation therapy, a summary of the type and dose of radiation and when and where it was given

-- If you had chemotherapy or other medicines, a list of the drugs, drug doses, and when you took them
+- you had chemotherapy or other medicines, a list of the drugs, drug doses, and when you took them

-It is also important to keep health insurance.
+It is also very important to keep health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.

-Last Medical Review: 09/13/2013
+Last Medical Review: 12/09/2014

-Last Revised: 02/11/2014
+Last Revised: 02/02/2015